 Sun, Apr 7 – Fri, Apr 12, 2019

 Summer Cleanse Juice and Raw Food Detox Week

 Mon, Jul 1 – Fri, Jul 5, 2019

 Thu, Nov 7 – Tue, Nov 12, 2019

 Liz Frost M.A.
-Ed, RP, is a mindfulness coach, certified yoga teacher and psychotherapist in the Midland, Ontario area.
+Ed, RP, is a mindfulness coach, certified yoga teacher and Registered Psychotherapist (RP) in the Midland, Ontario area.
 She has studied with Jon Kabat-Zinn and Saki Santorelli of the Centre for Mindfulness, Norman Feldman, Lee Lesser and most recently with Shinzen Young.

 Liz was introduced to meditation in the early 90’s and found yoga as a form of meditation.
 With a foundation in meditation and somatic based psychotherapy, she incorporates mindfulness into yoga practice.
 She is co-owner of Sugar Ridge and devotes her time and energy to making the world a more peaceful place.